Strength of the Upper Bounds for the Edge-Weighted Maximum Clique Problem: Computational comparison

 \subsection{Benchmark datasets of instances}

-In this work, we consider both DIMACS instances and randomly generated (RANDOM) instances. \begin{itemize} \item The DIMACS instances, see~\cite{dimacs2017}, consist of 78 graphs that are commonly used in the literature to evaluate the performance of exact algorithms for the EWMCP, such as those proposed by \citet{shimizu2020maximum} and \citet{san2019new}.
-These algorithms are able to determine~$\optimum$ for 46 of the 78 instances, making this benchmark a valuable reference for assessing the strength of upper bounds.
+In this work, we consider both DIMACS instances and randomly generated (RANDOM) instances. \begin{itemize} \item The DIMACS instances, see~\cite{dimacs2017}, consist of 80 graphs that are commonly used in the literature to evaluate the performance of exact algorithms for the EWMCP, such as those proposed by \citet{shimizu2020maximum}, \citet{san2019new} and \citet{hosseinian2020lagrangian}.
+These algorithms are able to determine~$\optimum$ for 48 of the 80 instances, making this benchmark a valuable reference for assessing the strength of upper bounds.

 \item The RANDOM instances are generated according to specific pairs of number of vertices and edge density~$(|V|, \mu)$, following common practice in the literature.
 For each combination of \(|V| \in \{10, 20, \dots, 100\}\) and \(\mu \in \{0.1, 0.2, \dots, 0.9\}\), we generate 10 instances.
 Additionally, for the case \(|V| = 100\), we include higher densities in the range \([0.91, 0.99]\) with a step size of~0.01, resulting in a total of 990 graphs.
+Notice that the 10 instances for each combination $(|V|, \mu)$ are generated independently from each other.
 These instances are designed to evaluate the influence of instance characteristics on upper bound quality.
 Graphs with up to 100 vertices are considered, as they can be solved to optimality by state-of-the-art exact methods, allowing for a direct comparison with~$\optimum$.
 Smaller graphs are included to assess the impact of the number of vertices, while high-density graphs (91–99\%) are included due to their well-known difficulty for exact EWMCP algorithms. \end{itemize}

 Edge-weights are assigned following a standard approach commonly adopted in the literature~\cite{gouveia2015solving, hosseinian2018nonconvex, shimizu2019branch,san2019new}.
 Specifically, for each edge \( e \in E \), the edge-weight is defined as \( \pe_e := ((u + v) \bmod 200) + 1 \).